rafaelstz/brackets-magento-hint/README.md

-brackets-magento-hint
+Brackets Magento Hint
 =====================

-Magento Functions Hint - plugin for Brackets, which will help you in writing Magento Themes
+Magento Functions Hint - plugin for Brackets, which will help you in writing Magento Themes.